theapache64/super-quora/README.md

-# random-quora
+# super-quora 🚀

+super-quora is a Google Chrome extension add power features to Quora.com

+## TODO ☑️

+### Random Quora

-random-quora is a google chrome extension to open random answer of a specific question.
-This extension is useful for people who wants to read answers of a question which got huge amount of answers.
+To open random answer of a specific question.
+Useful for people who want to read answers of a question which got a huge amount of answers.

-## Author
+## Author ✍️

 - theapache64